RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 ### ANSWERS - Comprehensive	Answers	and	Explanations

-### [important] Question # 1 - 	Which	[TLS]	protocol	is	responsible	for	performing	[authentication]	between parties	and	determining	encryption	algorithms?
+### [important] Question # 1 - 	Which	[TLS]	protocol	is	responsible	for	performing	[authentication]	between parties	and	[determining	encryption]	algorithms?
 A.	Record
 B.	Negotiation
 C.	Handshake
 D.	Transmission
 Answer: C.

-**The	handshake	protocol	of	TLS	negotiates	and	establishes	the connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
+[important concepts] **The	handshake	protocol	of	TLS	negotiates	and	establishes	the connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
 The	protocol	exchanges	all	information	needed	to authenticate	and	negotiate	the	encryption	algorithms	to	be	used	as well	as	to	create	the	session	ID	for	the	transaction**.

-A	is	incorrect	because	the	record	protocol	of	TLS	entails	the encryption	and	authentication	of	the	actual	packets	used	for transmission	of	data	over	the	secure	channel,	but	it’s	only	capable	of the	actual	transmission	and	is	not	involved	with	the	establishing	or negotiation	of	the	connection.
+A	is	incorrect	because	the	**record	protocol	of	TLS	entails	the encryption	and	authentication	of	the	actual	packets	used	for transmission	of	data	over	the	secure	channel,	but	it’s	only	capable	of the	actual	transmission	and	is	not	involved	with	the	establishing	or negotiation	of	the	connection**.

 B	is	incorrect	because	negotiation	is	a	component	of	the	handshake protocol,	but	it’s	only	one	portion	of	it	and	is	not	a	protocol	by	itself.
 D	is	incorrect	because	the	transmission	of	data	is	a	component	of	the record	protocol	but	is	not	a	protocol	of	TLS	by	itself.